Access4all/a11y-checklist/en/wcag/2.5.7-dragging-movements/alternative-to-pulling-movements/README.md

 created_at: "2024-04-16 08:24:34"
 ---

-# Checkpoint: Alternative to pulling movements
+# ✅ Alternative to pulling movements

 ## Description